 great support during 2015.

-Poet Bernard O’Donoghue reads his poem “In Millstreet Hospital” [more] … continue reading the full article “Bernard O’Donoghue reads his poem “In Millstreet Hospital””
+Poet Bernard O’Donoghue reads his poem “In Millstreet Hospital” [more] [read more …] “Bernard O’Donoghue reads his poem “In Millstreet Hospital””

 Tonight (Tuesday 17th)